j-isreal/bash-sync-local-usb-cloud/README.md

 ## 1. Setup s3cmd and cloud storage space
 **FIRST**, either comment out the ```s3cmd``` lines, or setup s3cmd.

-s3cmd is available from the repositories.
-You can use AWS (Amazon) or a compatible cloud storage service.
+s3cmd is available from the linux repositories.
+You can use any AWS (Amazon)-compatible cloud storage service.

 I prefer DigitalOcean Spaces - it's only $5.00 a month for 250GB of storage.